 Digital Economy Bill - In the spring of 2017, via the passage of a new Digital Economy Bill, the UK government amended the sentencing for online offenses, raising the maximum prison sentence from two years to ten years, matching the penalties for offenses committed with hard goods.
 Rights holders had hoped to use the Digital Economy Bill to address issues related to the above-referenced piracy devices and apps.
 Despite widespread support for this concept, the government was not persuaded that new legislation was needed.
-Instead, the Intellectual Property Office initiated a call for views, with results expected by the end of 2017.
-Rights holders do not anticipate this process will lead to new legislation; rather, the effort will most likely initiate and/or reinforce several other practical initiatives, including additional training for Trading Standards Officers.
+Rights holders do not anticipate new legislation; rather, the effort will most likely initiate and/or reinforce several other practical initiatives, including additional training for Trading Standards Officers.